MicroFocus/universal-discovery-cmdb-samples/README.md

 * Delete a zone

-  This use case shows how to delete a zone.
+  This sample case shows how to delete a zone.
 If IP range group, schedule, credential group, or job group specified for the zone is not an out-of-the-box (OOTB) resource and is only referenced by this zone, also deletes it.

   From the project root folder on your local machine, run the following command: